MarcoGorelli/pandoc_resume/markdown/resume.md

 **Data Scientist at Samsung R&D Institute UK**; Nov18 - now

-* Mentored fellow employees by co-organising internal machine learning reading group: presented on SHAP values, markov chains, and bayesian methods

-* Upskilled teammates by delivering internal workshop in `pre-commit` and on how it leads to more productive code reviews;
+* Mentored fellow employees by co-organising internal machine learning reading group: presented on SHAP values, markov chains, and bayesian methods.
+Upskilled teammates by delivering internal workshop in `pre-commit` and on how it leads to more productive code reviews;

 * Improved accuracy/interpretability of hierarchical forecasting models and maintainability of source code (_Prophet_, _statsmodels_, _Jupyter Lab_, _CircleCI_, _pre-commit_, _Google Cloud Storage_, _wily_, _SHAP_)